 Last night I worked on scraping moldy paint off the walls in the basement while Kevin tore apart the bathroom upstairs.
 I mostly just wanted to stay out of his way while he worked, since I’m not that great at tearing down plaster and drywall.
 Plus, scraping paint is a surprisingly gratifying job.
 It’s that detail-oriented kind of work that people who get perverse pleasure out of picking zits would enjoy.

-Anyway, he basically finished gutting the room, other than getting the tub out and replacing the subflooring.
+Anyway, he basically finished gutting the room, after the Greeneville TN Plumber Near Me came to fix the blumbing system, an then he start by getting the tub out and replacing the subflooring.
 It was previously just plywood with carpeting glued on top, which means it was moist a lot, and I’m surprised it didn’t just rot through.
-We’ll be putting concrete board down before we lay the hex tiles so that we don’t have to worry about moisture issues affecting the subflooring.
+We’ll be putting concrete board down before we lay the hex tiles so that we don’t have to worry about moisture issues affecting the subflooring and

 Here’s the cool stuff: